In this guide you’ll get answers to the following questions:

 Using a desktop computer for four hours

 These are just rough estimates, however, as every household is different.
-It does give you some idea of where your own household might fit in, which is helpful if you’re comparing energy rates.
+It does give you some idea of where your own household might fit in, which is helpful if you’re comparing energy tariffs and rates.

 Knowing an electrical device’s power rating can help you stick to a budget, along with the electricity prices per kWh.
 These figures will give you some indication of how much energy you’re using.
 All appliances come with a designated power rating.
 While this is often clearly labelled right on the appliance or packaging, in some cases you’ll need to look at the manufacturer’s website or online product listing.